 SENSE has a number of special interest groups (SIGs) which meet regularly via Zoom and throughout the country.
 They are open to all members, and guests are welcome to attend one or two meetings before deciding whether they would like to join SENSE.

-If you would like to attend one of our SIG meetings, please email our Programme Secretary at email@example.com
+If you would like to attend one of our SIG meetings, please email our SIG and social events coordinator at email@example.com

 If you’re looking for a place to share your copywriting experiences while giving and receiving advice…look no further!
 The SENSE Copywriting SIG provides an opportunity for both new and experienced copywriters to network and share tips, tricks (and tantrums!) of the copywriting trade.
 We meet several times a year in Utrecht at the Park Plaza Hotel for an evening full of insights and light-hearted discussion.
 In the past, we’ve dealt with topics as wide-ranging as: